TinyStepper

 Why it helps

-Jumping and balancing on uneven surfaces builds core strength, bilateral coordination, and spatial awareness.
-Planning each step also exercises working memory and motor planning, which are key executive function skills developing rapidly at this age.
+NHS physical activity guidelines for under-5s recommend at least 180 minutes of activity a day, noting that toddlers develop by 'moving in different ways' across varied surfaces.
+Jumping and balancing on uneven surfaces builds core strength and bilateral coordination, while planning each step exercises working memory and motor planning, the executive function skills developing rapidly at this age.

 Variations